📚 How to install & use BookBinder

 Start BookBinder

-🍎 Mac shortcut: double-click mac/Start BookBinder.command in the bookbinder folder — it starts BookBinder and opens your browser automatically.
+🍎 Mac — easiest: download the Mac Launcher and double-click BookBinder Launcher.app — it starts BookBinder and opens your browser automatically.
 No Terminal needed.
-Also download the Mac Launcher zip for a proper .app option via Platypus.

-⚠️ Important — Mac .app users: wherever you put BookBinder Launcher.app when you first double-click it, that's where BookBinder will be installed.
+⚠️ Mac users: wherever you put BookBinder Launcher.app when you first double-click it, that's where BookBinder will be installed.
 Choose a permanent location — such as your Applications folder or Documents — before running it for the first time.
-Moving it afterwards requires stopping Docker and restarting from the new location.

 docker compose up -d

-phpMyAdmin is also available at http://localhost:8586 for importing your book SQL.
+phpMyAdmin is also available at http://localhost:8586 if you ever need direct database access.

 ⏱ The first run takes a minute or two to download.
 Every start after that is instant.